andrew-gong-wu/grokking-interp/README.md

 ## Key findings

 The embedding matrix focuses on a sparse set of key frequencies (13, 19, 39, 49).
 Individual MLP neurons are tuned to specific frequencies in that set.
-The original paper gets five key frequencies; I get four; I assume different hyperparameters might lead to different numbers.
+The original paper gets five key frequencies; I get four; I assume different random seeds might lead to different numbers.

 ![Fourier energy of embedding matrix](figures/neurons_tuning.png)